Stop the Clocks: Track listing

 An edited version of the untitled eleventh track from (What's the Story) Morning Glory? (without snippets of "The Swamp Song") appears at 4:50 into "Morning Glory", while the last few seconds of the untitled sixth track from the same album appear at the start of "Some Might Say".

 Limited edition

 Along with the regular 18-track album, a limited edition set with a bonus DVD was also released.
-The special edition includes a 32-page booklet, the 40-minute EPK (entitled 'Lock the Box' and featuring Noel and Liam talking about the songs on the record), the full-length trailer for Oasis new rockumentary film Lord Don't Slow Me Down, "Champagne Supernova" featuring John Squire live at Knebworth in August 1996, "Fade Away" live at the Chicago Metro, Chicago, Illinois in October 1994, and a picture gallery.
+The special edition includes a 32-page booklet, the 40-minute EPK (titled Lock the Box and featuring Noel and Liam talking about the songs on the record), the full-length trailer for Oasis new rockumentary film Lord Don't Slow Me Down, "Champagne Supernova" featuring John Squire live at Knebworth in August 1996, "Fade Away" live at the Chicago Metro, Chicago, Illinois in October 1994, and a picture gallery.
 It is encased in a gatefold digipak with a slipcase designed to preserve the set.